netgroup/hikepkg-sampler/README.md

-# hikepkg-template
+# sampler HIKe package

-template for HIKe packages
+select a packet every N packet for a flow